Eliastik/page-shadow/ROADMAP.md

 #### Known issues/bugs

-* [ ] (Very minor) Some websites causes an error in the console "e.parentNode.closest is not a function", without visible impacts
 * [ ] (Minor) On local opened page, the right click actions doesn't work (Chrome only)
 * [ ] (Minor) Bug with error in filters: open errors from a built-in filter, then the errors from custom filter: the window will be blank (random)
 * [ ] (Minor) Issues with Shadow DOM: Google Earth broken with "Increase page contrast" mode -> fixed by disabling auto override with filter rules ; to definitely fix: detection of transparent backgrounds in Shadow Roots